MohammadAliOmari/MohammadAliOmari/README.md

 ###

-<p align="left">I'm Mohammad Ali Omari from Jordan.<br><br>Recent Computer Science graduate with expertise in mobile development using Flutter.
+<p align="left">I'm Mohammad Ali Omari.<br><br>Recent Computer Science graduate with expertise in mobile development using Flutter.
 Proven experience in building<br>and deploying mobile applications, with a strong ability to learn and adapt quickly.
 Seeking to leverage my skills in a<br>dynamic development team.<br><br>- 🔭 I’m working as a Flutter Developer<br>- 📚 I'm currently learning web development</p>

 ###